taygungdmr/SWE-573/README.md

 # SWE573Fall16_TaygunGokdemir
-Repository for SWE 573 Software Development Practice
+Repository for the "Health Tracker" project